 2. Resource Capacity Utilization

 Resource capacity utilization is a foundational metric for professional services firms.
-It gives a company a glimpse into how loaded or, in some cases, underloaded their resources are.
-Its also an essential metric for answering the question, can we take on another project?
+It gives a company a glimpse into how “loaded” or, in some cases, “underloaded” their resources are.
+It‘s also an essential metric for answering the question, “Can we take on another project”?

 To calculate:

-Resource capacity utilization = Reported time / Resource capacity
+Resource capacity utilization = Reported time / Resource Capacity

-3. Employee Satisfaction
+3. Employee and Client Satisfaction

-Weve all heard the adage that happy employees are productive employees, right?
+Employee and client satisfaction rates reflect the quality of service and client relationships.
+We‘ve all heard the adage that happy employees are productive employees, right?
 According to a Gallup report, satisfied employees can increase profitability by up to 21%.

 There are many ways to measure employee satisfaction.
 For best results, try implementing 2 or more of these methods:

-- Using the employee satisfaction index (ESI)
+- Using the Employee Satisfaction Index (ESI)

 - Conducting employee surveys